 - Saturday, April 22, 2017, 9 a.m.-5 p.m.

 *Memberships will be available for purchase at the Members-Only Presale or online before the event by clicking here.
 The Heard Museum Members-Only Presale is reserved for those persons with current Heard Natural Science Museum & Wildlife Sanctuary memberships only.
 Guests may not be admitted.

 We are located at 1 Nature Place, McKinney, Texas 75069 (Collin County).
 For directions, click here.

 (Current as of 4/21/17)

 Click here to learn about special programs scheduled to complement the plant sale.

-For more than 20 years, veteran and novice gardeners alike have anticipated this rare opportunity to purchase plants from a huge selection of the best plants for North Central Texas gardens at the annual Spring Plant Sale.
+For 28 years, veteran and novice gardeners alike have anticipated this rare opportunity to purchase plants from a huge selection of the best plants for North Central Texas gardens at the annual Spring Plant Sale.
 This year, we are offering natives, hard-to-find herbs, and well-adapted plants.